 But a story of triumph in a Facebook post by Prerna Malik of Content Bistro inspired me to quit skulking behind my doubting demons and start my blog.

-So, the first thing I needed to do was to recode my brain from CAN’T to CAN DO and MUST DO.
+So, the first thing you need to do is to recode your brain from CAN’T to CAN DO and MUST DO.

 The flood of free online blogging tips for beginners confuses the new blogger.

-Studying about starting a blog is one thing, but actually working on the backend of a WordPress site is like taking a swim during
+Studying about starting a blog is one thing.
+Actually working on the backend of a WordPress site is like taking a swim in a thunderstorm.

 Was I now ready to launch my site and start blogging?

 No, not by a long shot.